Keshab1257/E-comm/README.md

 A modern Java-based e-commerce web application built with Java Servlets and a responsive front-end.
-This application provides user authentication, registration, and a seamless shopping experience with an intuitive admin dashboard.A modern Java-based e-commerce web application built with Java Servlets and a responsive front-end.
-This application provides user authentication, registration, and a seamless shopping experience with an intuitive admin dashboard.
+This application offers user authentication, registration, and a seamless shopping experience, complemented by an intuitive admin dashboard.
+A modern Java-based e-commerce web application built with Java Servlets and a responsive front-end.
+This application offers user authentication, registration, and a seamless shopping experience, complemented by an intuitive admin dashboard.